-- 1. Unscrew the fittings of the connections to the vent (gas blow) line, the use (gas withdrawal) line and the liquid (fill/ withdrawal) line -one after the other-, with standard wrenches.
+- (1) Unscrew the fittings of the connections to the vent (gas blow) line and the liquid (fill/ withdrawal) line -one after the other-, with standard wrenches.
 Screw in the new fittings for the desired medium service.
-Seal with Teflon/ PTFE band or similar oxygen compatible thread sealant. - 2.
-Remove the protective cover over the liquid level gauge.
-Exchange the snap on indicator on the liquid level gauge against the indicator for the new medium from the service change kit, then reinstall the protective cover. - 3.
-Carry out a leak test on all fittings that have been exchanged.
-Change the stickers or decals on the container for the gas service.
+Seal with Teflon/PTFE band or similar oxygen compatible thread sealant. - (2) Remove the protective cover over the liquid level gauge.
+Exchange the snapon indicator on the liquid level gauge against the indicator for the new medium, then reinstall the protective cover. - (3) Carry out a leak test on all fittings that have been exchanged.
+Change the stickers or decals on the container for product service.